 - 1.1 Assessment, Recording and Reporting plays a crucial role in promoting progress with learning.
 This policy aims to secure high quality, structured and manageable assessment, recording and reporting systems in order that: - Every student knows how they are progressing in their learning and understands what they need to do to improve and achieve their personal targets. - Every teacher is equipped to make well-founded judgements about students' attainment and is able to make use of these judgements to plan lessons that will support and challenge all students to make further progress. - Every parent knows how their child is progressing, what they need to do to improve and how they can help. - 1.2 This policy outlines whole school procedures.
 It is recognised that practice between departments will include some variation, but stresses that these variations must be anchored to the same overall objectives to ensure coherence and consistency.
-To this end the School Policy is supported by clear guidelines.
-It is the responsibility of Curriculum Leaders to ensure that these guidelines are adhered to when developing specific approaches in their own subject areas.
+It is the responsibility of Curriculum Leaders to ensure that this policy and the policies for Homework and Out of School Learning and Marking and Feedback are adhered to when developing specific approaches in their own subject areas.